ecssiah/essiah/README.md

-Essiah
+# Essiah
-=

-This is the original repository for the language, Essiah.
-The language has one foundational principle: To maintain phonetic spelling.
-If the pronunciation changes through use, then the spelling should change along with it.
+This is the original repository for the open language, Essiah.

 The repo contains a few documents that explain the basics and give some examples.
-The basic principle was to make a simplified, improved, and phonetic English.
+The basic principle was to make a simplified and phonetic English.

 ![Alphabet](/media/alphabet.png?raw=true)